matijaaz/Distributed-Data-Synchronization-System/README.md

 1. Deploy the Central Server to your Application Server to expose the REST API.
 2. Deploy/Start Subsystem 1, Subsystem 2, and Subsystem 3 so they can begin listening to their respective JMS queues.
 3. Run the Client Application (`java aplikacije` folder) to start interacting with the system.

-## Author
-**Matija Krečković**
-*Developed as part of the Information Systems 1 curriculum at the School of Electrical Engineering, University of Belgrade.*